rishikeshvarma9854/Document_summarizer/document_summarizer/README.md

 # 🤖 Smart Document Summarizer

-An intelligent document summarization system that transforms your documents into clean, structured summaries.
-Upload PDF, DOCX, or TXT files and get AI-powered summaries with advanced text cleaning and professional formatting.
+An advanced document summarization system powered by state-of-the-art transformer models (T5, BART, FLAN-T5) with intelligent text processing.
+Upload files or paste URLs from Google Drive, Google Docs, Dropbox, and other platforms to get AI-powered summaries with professional formatting.

 ## ✨ Key Features